do-adams/Pkdx/README.md

 The Pixel Heart Patterns used as background for this application were designed, created, and distributed for use by artist [Pandora42](http://pandora42.deviantart.com/art/Pixel-Heart-Patterns-for-PS-257343227) from DeviantArt.

-All app icons and images not otherwise copyrighted were designed and produced by me, the developer.
+All app icons and images not otherwise copyrighted were designed and produced by the developer.

 # Special Thanks